A transplanting solution aka Liquid fertilizer feeding solutions have long been popular.

 - Don’t press the soil around the roots when they are set with the solution

-For this reason I have obtained as good yields with 500 pounds of 5-10-5 in solution as I got with a ton of dry fertilizer where phosphorus was deficient and nitrogen and potash were not limiting factors.
+For this reason I have obtained as good yields with 500 pounds of 5-10-5 in solution as I got with a ton of dry fertilizer where phosphoric acid was deficient and nitrogen and potassium were not limiting factors.

 I had some misgivings about applying liquid fertilizer on acid soils, because I expected to see the phosphorus become unavailable.
 This did not happen.
 If anything, the response was better than on a limestone soil.